Ph.D., Media & Communication Studies, University of Leicester, UK (2008- 2012).

-Presented workshops as well as trained junior Arab academics and journalists on media literacy.
-I helped in launching the Media and Digital Literacy Academy of Beirut and delivered the keynote lecture on Arab mainstream and social media and politics.
+Presented workshops to Arab academics and journalists on media literacy.
+I helped in launching the Media and Digital Literacy Academy of Beirut.
 The Media and Digital Literacy Academy of Beirut was sponsored by the Open Society Foundation and The American University of Beirut (AUB), Beirut, Lebanon, August 12-28, 2013 (All expenses were covered by AUB).

 “The Pluralist Ethno-Sectarian Iraqi Media after 2003”, a keynote presentation for the seminar “Iraq 10 years after: Lessons from 10 years of international involvement in Iraq” at Clingendael: Netherlands Institute of International Relations, The Hague, The Netherlands, May 27, 2013.
 The seminar was organized by Clingendael, Free Press Unlimited, Hivos and IKV Pax Christi.

 “Al-Jazeera and Al Arabyia Channels Coverage of the Conflict in Syria”.
 Lecture presented for the MA program, ‘Violent Conflict, Media and the Politics of Representation’, International Institute of Social Studies (ISS), The Hague, The Netherlands, May 10, 2013.